Coinbase Review

 Step 1: Create Your Account

-- Visit Coinbase's official website - always verify the URL to avoid phishing sites
+- Visit Coinbase's official website and verify the domain before you enter account details

 - Click "Sign Up" or "Register" in the top right corner

-- Enter your email address and create a strong, unique password (using a password manager is strongly advised)
+- Enter your email address and create a unique password with a password manager

 - Verify your email through the confirmation link sent to your inbox